yhmun/docker-django-react/docs/build.md

 ├── react-chartjs-2@2.11.1              # React-chartjs-2
 ├── react-dom@17.0.1                    # React package for working with the DOM.
 ├── react-helmet-async@1.0.7            # Thread-safe Helmet for React 16+ and friends
+├── react-icons@4.2.0                   # SVG React icons of popular icon packs using ES6 imports
+├── react-moment@1.1.1                  # React component for the moment date library.
 ├── react-perfect-scrollbar@1.5.8       # A react wrapper for perfect-scrollbar
 ├── react-redux@7.2.2                   # Official React bindings for Redux.
 ├── react-router-dom@5.2.0              # DOM bindings for React Router